jakelever/pgxmine/README.md

 # Example Run

-There is an example input file in the [example directory](https://github.com/jakelever/pgxmine/tree/master/example) which contains an PubMed abstract in BioC format.
+There is an example input file in the [test\_data directory](https://github.com/jakelever/pgxmine/tree/master/test_data) which contains an PubMed abstract in BioC format.
 The [run\_example.sh script](https://github.com/jakelever/pgxmine/blob/master/run_example.sh) does a full run extracting chemical/variant associations and is shown below with comments.
 The final output is three files: mini\_unfiltered.tsv, mini\_collated.tsv, mini\_sentences.tsv.
+This is equivalent to the test run with snakemake shown below.

 # Running with Snakemake

 To run a small example of the pipeline using snakemake, run the command below.
+This runs on the data in the [test\_data directory](https://github.com/jakelever/pgxmine/tree/master/test_data).
+It is equivalent to the commands in the [run\_example.sh script](https://github.com/jakelever/pgxmine/blob/master/run_example.sh) which provides some comments on what each step does.
+Snakemake is useful for running on the larger datasets with the full run commands further down.

 ```
 MODE=test snakemake --cores 1